oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	For Autonomous Databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), the following cloning options are available: Use `BACKUP_FROM_ID` for creating a new Autonomous Database from a specified backup.
 Use `BACKUP_FROM_TIMESTAMP` for creating a point-in-time Autonomous Database clone using backups.
 For more information, see [Cloning an Autonomous Database](https://docs.cloud.oracle.com/iaas/Content/Database/Tasks/adbcloning.htm).
 * `source_id` - (Required when source=CLONE_TO_REFRESHABLE | DATABASE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that you will clone to create a new Autonomous Database.
+* `state` - (Optional) (Updatable) The current state of the Autonomous Database.
+Could be set to AVAILABLE or STOPPED
 * `subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the resource is associated with.

 	**Subnet Restrictions:**